MatthewZito/autowatch-batch-conversion/README.md

 Now, here's a huge caveat to be apprised of.
 We are using `react-scripts` here to essentially emulate the tried-and-true methodologies for pairing Electron with Create-React-App.
 This means we will be subject to a certain unwanted default behavior of CRA (well, `react-scripts` to be specific): `electron-builder` stores assets e.g. icons etc. in a “build” folder, and `react-scripts` outputs compiled files into...guess what?
 A “build” folder!
 Ergo, we need to change the `electron` build location.
 We can bypass this altogether by copying the `electron` source-code into the resulting build directory, but *before* packaging.
 This is what `npm run build-electron` is doing.

 *Ensuring Proper Path Resolution*

 In `package.json`, we set the “homepage” field so as to use relative paths lest the package scripts be unable to find the minified files:
 ```
 "homepage": "./"
 ```

-Also, your "main" field should be pointing toward your electron entrypoint file.
+Also, your "main" field should be pointing toward your Electron entrypoint file.
 Mine is `app/electron.js`.

 The mount URL we use in our `mainWindow` object is dynamically assigned.
 In the build scripts, we set `ELECTRON_START_URL` to `http://localhost:3000` for development.
 Otherwise, we point the URL at the compiled `index.html` which *will* exist once we run the script.
 You'll need to ensure your path resolves properly if your directory structure is different than mine: